How to make pisco sour

 Instructions

-ingredients for about 10 sec, add ice, and shake it again.
+1. Shake the ingredients without ice for about 10 seconds, add ice, and shake again.

 2. Strain into a small cocktail glass.